-Figure 4: Cumulative sedimentation rates for cores V1 and V2 and Ekman surficial cores EK13, 14, and 15 proximal to V2.
+Figure 4: Cumulative accumulation rates for cores V1 and V2 and Ekman surficial cores E13, 14, and 15 proximal to V2.
+So get rid of the black and blue lines.
+Rely on Ekmans, V1 and V2b dates, laminae thickness and Quesnel Lake results.
+All point to consistent results in the 1.5 mm/a range!

 The sediment laminae chronology from cores V1 and V2 are interpreted as annual couplets or varves.
 This interpretation is supported by the AMS radiocarbon dated samples from cores V1 and V2 which corresponded reasonably well with the age of the varve at the same depth.
-However, some error is present in the varve chronology due to the presence of disturbed sections of core, core compaction, undercounting, and subjectivity in classifying flood events.
-The degree of surface disturbance was larger than expected in both V1 and V2, due to the vibra coring process.
-This led to sections of the cores without visible laminae couples, primarily near the tops of the cores.
-A total of 127 mm of V1 was disturbed and 75 mm of V2 was disturbed.
-In the absence of laminae couplets, the time elapsed over disturbed sections, was interpolated using a 30-year moving average sediment rate following methods described in Menounos et al., 2008.
+However, some error is present in the varve chronology due to the presence of disturbed sections of core, core compaction, undercounting, and subjectivity in classifying thicker graded and massive laminae/beds that interpreted as flood events.
+In the absence of laminae couplets, the time elapsed over disturbed sections, was interpolated using a 30-year moving average accumulation rate following methods described in Menounos et al., 2008.

-laminae couplets with thicknesses greater than 3 standard deviations from the mean were classified as event-based turbidite beds.
-Table 1, shows the eight turbidites observed in V1 and nine turbidites observed in V2, and their corresponding laminae thickness and estimated year by AMS radiocarbon date.
-Figure 5, shows the timing of the turbidite beds are not correlated between most of the turbidite events at V1 and V2.
-Therefore, it is likely the turbidite beds are formed by isolated events, proximal to the core location such as adjacent hillslope failures, turbidite side-wall slumps and/or very local debris flows.
-Since the turbidite beds were inferred to be localized events they were removed from the varve counting chronology.
+Laminae couplets with thicknesses greater than 3 standard deviations from the mean were classified as event-based turbidite beds.
+Table 1, shows the eight turbidites observed in V1 and nine turbidites observed in V2, and their corresponding laminae thickness and estimated year using the 14C-derived accumulation rates.
+Figure 5, shows the timing of the turbidite beds are not correlated between V1 and V2.
+It is likely the turbidite beds are formed by more isolated events proximal to the core locations such as adjacent hillslope failures, subaqueous side-wall slumps and/or very local tributary stream floods. .
+For the purpose of establishing an accumulation rate chronology based on the varve only couplets, the turbidite beds were removed from the varve counting chronology.

-Table 1: Timing and thickness of turbidite laminae (Lam.) for V1 and V2.
-Est. Year (CE) is the estimated year using linear interpolation from the AMS radiocarbon dates.
+Table 1: Timing and thickness of turbidite laminae for V1 and V2.
+Est. Year (CE) is the estimated year using linear interpolation of the accumulation rate curve.